 Ravikiran's Melharmonic compositions are flavoured with exciting and often original rhythmic patterns.
 He has introduced modes/scales novel to the West but based on Indian ragas like Hamsadhwani, Nattai, Dhavalambari and Janaranjani.
 He has also created melharmonic arrangements based on works of traditional Indian composers such as Tyagaraja (1767-1847), Oottukkadu Venkata Kavi (1700-65) and Muttuswami Dikshitar (1775-1835).
 For school levels, Ravikiran has created melharmonic interpretations of short pieces (geetams/krtis) arranged for piano, strings and/or winds.
 His compositions have influenced composers such as Polivios Issariotis.

 Over the last few decades, several composers from other cultures have attempted 'raga-based' compositions (using both North Indian and Carnatic ragas).
 They have made commendable efforts to learn and try out new scales from India.
-But without familiarity with the other four aspects listed above , their compositions are at best diatonic harmonies and only bring out about 20% of the raga.
+But without familiarity with the other key aspects of the raga like sequence, ornamentation, hierarchy of notes and key phrases, their compositions are at best diatonic harmonies and only bring out about 20% of the raga.
 In fact, without an emphasis on the right sequence of notes, the music can very easily cross borders and go into the territory of another raga.
 This does not matter, if the attempt is specified as only a 'raga-influenced' work and not as a 'raga-based' creation.

 It is against this background that Ravikiran's melharmony is revolutionary.
 Several of his melharmonic pieces have multiple arrangements that can be performed by small jazz bands and classical ensembles as well as by full-sized symphony orchestras.
 More significantly, Ravikiran hopes to create a new set of aesthetics and rules of desirable chords with respect to each individual mode raga that will enable any composer in any part of the world to create melharmonically.